-- Staff continued to provide limited assistance to several third-party research projects involving studies of individuals' criminal history records; - Staff continue working with the Illinois Department of Correction's Going Home Program's Reentry Steering Committee; - Staff provide research and statistical support to the IDOC Sheridan Program interagency oversight group and its subcommittees; - Staff are participating on the advisory board for the Illinois Department of Employment Security's Formerly Incarcerated Employment Study; - Staff are participating in a working group to advise the Harvard Injury Control Research Center and the Centers for Disease Control on the best way to report homicide data for practical use at the local level; - Staff continue to collaborate with FSGU staff on the research, development and testing of alternative funding formulas for the allocation of federal monies to Illinois' multijurisdictional drug enforcement units; - Staff continue to participate with and support the Illinois Attorney General's Methamphetamine Healthcare Advisory Committee's Research Working Group; - Staff have joined an advisory committee for the Illinois Violent Death Reporting System (IVDRS), a joint project of the City of Chicago Mayor's Office, the city's Department of Public Health, the Illinois Department of Public Health, the Chicago Police Department, and the Cook County Medical Examiner's Office to develop better data regarding violent deaths in Illinois; - Staff participated with the Redeploy Illinois advisory board and are chairing the group's subcommittee on research and evaluation; - Staff participated in the first meeting of the Cook County Circuit Court Clerk's DUI Task Force;

-- Staff are participating on the advisory board for the evaluation of the Domestic Violence Helpline, City of Chicago Mayor's Office on Domestic Violence; - Staff participated in the Administrative Office of the Illinois Court's Implementing Effective Correctional Management of Offenders in the Community Kickoff Conference; and - Staff participated in Mayor Daley's Mayoral Policy Caucus on Prisoner Reentry.
+- Staff continued to provide limited assistance to several third-party research projects involving studies of individuals' criminal history records; - Staff continue working with the Illinois Department of Correction's Going Home Program's Reentry Steering Committee; - Staff are participating on the advisory board for the Illinois Department of Employment Security's Formerly Incarcerated Employment Study; - Staff are participating in a working group to advise the Harvard Injury Control Research Center and the Centers for Disease Control on the best way to report homicide data for practical use at the local level; - Staff continue to collaborate with FSGU staff on the research, development and testing of alternative funding formulas for the allocation of federal monies to Illinois' multijurisdictional drug enforcement units; - Staff continue to participate with and support the Illinois Attorney General's Methamphetamine Healthcare Advisory Committee's Research Working Group; - Staff have joined an advisory committee for the Illinois Violent Death Reporting System (IVDRS), a joint project of the City of Chicago Mayor's Office, the city's Department of Public Health, the Illinois Department of Public Health, the Chicago Police Department, and the Cook County Medical Examiner's Office to develop better data regarding violent deaths in Illinois; - Staff participated with the Redeploy Illinois advisory board and are chairing the group's subcommittee on research and evaluation; - Staff provided on-site CHRI reporting training to the McLean County State's Attorney's Office staff. - Staff are participating on the advisory board for the evaluation of the Domestic Violence Helpline, City of Chicago Mayor's Office on Domestic Violence; and - Staff aree collaborating with the Illinois Coalition Against Domestic Violence and local officials to produce a profile of domestic violence in DeKalb County.